MSRA Question Bank

-Although it’s tempting to want a set number of questions to aim for, comparing how many questions you complete is not helpful, nor an indication of how well you have prepared.
-Instead of focusing on how many questions you’ve done, especially in comparison to others, aim to focus on how you’re using practice questions to further your MSRA preparation.
-That’s not to say that you shouldn’t plan to complete a wide range of practice questions, as of course more exposure will provide more experience of the types of questions you’ll have to answer, and give you opportunities to develop your answers.
-However, unless you’re using practice questions to advance your learning you’ll see limited progress.
+Although it’s tempting to want a set number of questions to aim for, everyone has different levels of experience, so there’s no set number of questions a candidate should answer to guarantee a pass.
+Instead of focusing on how many questions you’ve done, especially in comparison to others, aim to focus on the quality of your MSRA preparation and ensure that you use your time wisely.
+That’s not to say that you shouldn’t plan to complete a wide range of practice questions, as more exposure will provide more experience of the types of questions you’ll have to answer.
+However, it’s important to ensure you absorb the valuable learning experiences you will get from each question and explanation.

 - Identify areas / topics that you need to improve

-- Undertake further learning to develop your understanding of these topics
+- Do some background reading to develop your understanding of these topics

-- Repeat questions that you’ve got incorrect and assess if you have now mastered these, or if there are any further learning needs
+- Repeat questions that you’ve got incorrect and assess if you have now mastered these topics or if there is any further reading you need to do.

-Our MSRA question bank does all this work for you, by identifying topics which you need to focus on, providing explanations and feedback to support your learning, and ensuring that you revisit questions which you answered incorrectly to check that they’ve now been mastered.
+Most question banks will allow you to view how many questions you have answered incorrectly, so you can go back and review these.
+If you are using our question bank, this will happen automatically, by identifying topics which you need to focus on, providing explanations and feedback to support your learning, and ensuring that you revisit questions which you answered incorrectly to check that they’ve now been mastered.

 Furthermore, you should ensure that you’re aware of what’s expected in both papers – Professional Dilemmas and Clinical Problem Solving – and the different topics in the Clinical Problem Solving paper.
 Please see below an example of a question from each section.